A compassionate team focused on your success.

 Sara lives in the outer sunset in SF with her TDI licensed therapy dog, Bacon - and when she isn’t with her clients you are most likely to find her rock climbing in Yosemite or surfing at Ocean Beach.

-JoAnne Forman, MFT
+JoAnne Forman, LMFT

-Annie Happel, AMFT
+Annie Happel, LMFT

 Annie (She, Her) received her BA in Social Science from the University of Washington and her MA in Counseling Psychology from The Wright Institute.